-As supported by the agencies, KRRC will install new early detection MDS camera technology to improve early fire detection in the Basin, as described below.
+As supported by the agencies, the Renewal Corporation will implement the installation of new early detection MDS camera technology to improve early fire detection in the Basin, as described below.
 With high definition cameras, GIS integration, and the ability to triangulate fires, the MDS is a powerful tool for rapidly detecting and locating wildfires (see Section 3.2.1 for description).
 The MDS can potentially save minutes to hours of time from ignition to the arrival of initial attack resources relative to detections from 911 calls.
 ODF SWO has had a functional MDS since 2012, and ODF KLD installed one in 2019.
 Since installation of the ODF SWO system, their number of first fire detections has increased from two in 2012 (when there were not dedicated staff observers) to 24, 69, and 27 first detections when staffed in 2017, 2018, and 2019, respectively.
-For context, an average number of 14 initial detections in 2003.
+For context, an average number of 14 initial detections from ODF SWO staffed fire lookouts were recorded from 2003 to 2011 with a maximum value of 24 initial detections in 2003.
 The system also allows for remote monitoring of dozens of fires simultaneously.
 The MDS technology is scalable, such that additional cameras can be added to a network with all data routed to a single detection center.
 In San Diego County, firefighters using a network of fire detection cameras were able to pinpoint and confirm the location of the Lilac Fire within 31 seconds.
 This rapid detection allowed the blaze to be contained before it could grow into a larger devastating fire, for which the conditions were favorable.
 This result prompted Neal Driscoll, Professor at UC San Diego that has been deploying fire detection cameras in Southern California, to say "early detection is the whole game."

 Figure 10.
-Viewshed analysis at 500 ft above ground surface for contemplated MDS camera locations with green, yellow, and orange indicating visibility by one, two, and three observers, respectively.
+Viewshed analysis at 500 Ft above ground surface for contemplated MDS camera locations with green, yellow, and orange indicating visibility by one, two, and three observers, respectively.
 From Reax report (Appendix A).

-As supported by the agencies, KRRC will facilitate the installation of MDS cameras, power sources, and data transmitters at the contemplated locations shown in Figure 9 and Figure 10 and establish a new MDS monitoring center at the CFSU headquarters in Yreka.
+As supported by the agencies, the Renewal Corporation will implement the installation of MDS cameras, power sources, and data transmitters at the contemplated locations shown in Figure 9 and Figure 10.
 The contemplated locations include several existing fire lookouts (Parker Mountain, OR, and Paradise Craggy, CA) and the development of two new sites (Mt.
 Ashland, OR, and Eagle Rock, CA).
 The contemplated Mt.
-Ashland and Eagle Rock sites are both located in the Klamath National Forest, and the Parker Mountain and Paradise Craggy locations are currently operated as fire lookouts by ODF and Cal Fire, respectively.
+Ashland and Eagle Rock sites are both located in the Klamath National Forest, and the Parker Mountain and Paradise Craggy locations are currently operated as fire lookouts by ODF and CalFire, respectively.

 The viewshed analysis of the contemplated MDS camera locations (Figure 10) shows that nearly the entire ASE area, and much of the surrounding area, is covered by at least one observer.
 Importantly, there is a large amount of the ASE area, including locations near the Klamath River, that is covered by multiple cameras to enable triangulation of fires.
-Coverage of the full ASE area is not currently possible with just the

-Soda Mountain and Chase Mountain cameras, so these additions would be a major improvement to rapid detection and suppression in the area.
+Coverage of the full ASE area is not currently possible with just the Soda Mountain and Chase Mountain cameras, so these additions would be a major improvement to rapid detection and suppression in the area.